austy81/AmazingPi/README.md

 sudo systemctl start amazingPi.service
 ```

+## Edit the unit-file
-## You can edit the unit-file and show it.
+You can edit the unit-file and show it.
 After editing you must restart the service to take effect.
 ```
+systemctl status amazingPi.service
 sudo systemctl edit --full amazingPi.service sudo systemctl restart amazingPi.service
 ```